11117/R3APER/README.md

 # How to Use

-1. First changes the file path mention in the code

-   i.e if your using windows its something like -> "D:\\test\\test.csv"

-   if your using linux -> "home/username/file"
+1. Add the filepath to your IP list in the code - i.e if your using windows its something like -> "D:\\test\\test.csv" if your using linux -> "home/username/file"

-2. the csv file should be in the format ip,port (Have attached a sample test.csv)
+2. The Ip's list should be placed in a csv file and be in the format "ip,port" (Have attached a sample test.csv)

-# To Run the file:  python3 R3APER
+3. To Run the file:  python3 R3APER.py

-# Note

-Depending on the operating system used the file path needs to be changed accordingly.

-The Script was tested in windows 10 environment
+# Note: The script was tested successfully in windows 10 environment